oberien/das-protokoll/specification-v2.md

 This specification describes three main different aspects, before combining them into the final protocol.
-First, the frontend is what is creating the actual files.
+First, the frontend represents the virtual filesystem to the user.
 It takes the information from the blockdb to assemble files.
 Second, the blockdb is the internal representation of blocks of files.
 Third, the node network topology will be discussed.